This guide was last updated 8 November 2022

 That last sentence may well apply to some, but not to most.
 Naturally, the pros of choice are contended by the cons of competition.
 With buyers feeling motivated by the change in weather, the feeling of new beginnings and terror of their kids being home all summer, spring is a favourite time to buy.
 But with more competition comes less control over the price.
 It’s also one of the best times of year to show off your house, with gardens looking great, the amount of light increasing all the time and the temperature being warm enough to properly maintain the exterior.

 Sellers will have the upper hand if you’re buying in spring and will be using all sorts of ‘staging’ techniques to entice sellers.
-Keep an eye out for these tricks that make a house look more appealing than it is (as well as these other things to look out for).
+Keep an eye out for these tricks that make a house look more appealing than it is (as well as these other things to look out for when viewing a property).

 So there is no ‘best’ time to buy, just different times with pros and cons.
 We prefer to provide guides to help people make informed decisions based on their own personal circumstances.
 If price is most important to you, then look during off-peak times of year.
 However, if the perfect home is important and you want to see what potential that house could have, you will probably want the variety spring can offer.